indra-labs/indra/doc/protocol.md

 	   ratio against 256 for added redundancy for the Reed Solomon Forward Error Correction used to avoid retransmission.
-	4. [**33 bytes**] Receiver public key - this key the sender has cached and will be able to recognise the Address header related to it to associate a batch of message segments together.
+	4. [**33 bytes**] Receiver public key - this key the sender has cached and will be able to recognise the Address header matches a cloaked version of this key for sending a reply message.
 	5. **Remainder of available from 1472 bytes**  The data

 4. [**4 bytes**] Checksum - truncated SHA256 hash of the rest of Payload